apache/cloudstack-www/blog/2025-01-27-cseug2025/index.md

 ## Why Attend CSEUG 2025

-While the exact venue is yet to be confirmed, you can already mark your calendars for what promises to be a valuable gathering for developers, operators, and users of Apache CloudStack.
 Whether you’re an existing user of Apache CloudStack or have just started researching it, this is the perfect opportunity to connect and learn from fellow community members from the European CloudStack ecosystem.
 The event will host a full day of sessions, all focused-on Apache CloudStack.
 From new features to compelling case studies, the event promises to be yet another CSEUG to remember.

 ## Call for Presentations